nazmi/esp-buggy/docs/DEMO.md

 # TD2: Sensors {#sensor}

-This was where we had to interface the sensors and Bluetooth module with the microcontroller.
-The Bluetooth module was easily configured by connecting to the correct RX, TX pins.
-In this case, I used **BufferedSerial** to handle the communication between F401RE and HM-10.
-Sensors were the tricky bit since we chose not to arrange them in one row but two instead.
-However, I will discuss on  the general process of configuration and calibration without considering our chosen arrangement.
+The Bluetooth module was easily configured by connecting to the correct RX, and TX pins.
+In this case, we used **BufferedSerial** to handle the communication between F401RE and HM-10.
+Infrared sensors were the tricky bit since we chose not to arrange them in one row but two instead.
+However, we will discuss the general process of configuration and calibration without considering our chosen arrangement.

 \dot
 digraph System{